-If you’re not a member of the surfaces across Google program, you will need to opt-in.
+If you’re not a member of the surfaces across the Google program, you will need to opt-in.
 To do this, go to the “Growth” tab on your Merchant Center dashboard and select the “Manage Programs” in the navigation menu.
 Select the “surfaces across Google” program card, and you’re done.

 For those of you who have not yet signed up for Merchant Center, Google is working hard to streamline the process and will roll out enhancements throughout 2020.
 While anyone can, in principle, sign up to list products on Shopping, Google still requires that retailers jump through some hoops.
 You will, for instance, need to prove to the search giant that you have unique product depth and that you can offer its users genuine value.